ajchapman777/atlas-web_back_end/ES6_classes/README.md

-These are the solutions to the tasks in ES6 classes
+These are the tasks for project ES6 classes